History of Andalusia: Paleolithic

 The presence of hominids in Andalusia dates back to the Lower Paleolithic, with archaeological remains of the Acheulean culture between 700000 and 400000 years old, however the controversial finding of the so-called Man of Orce seems to point to a greater antiquity.
 The main areas of settlement were the Alto Guadalquivir area and the southern area of Sierra Morena, on the terraces of the great rivers, which were used as circulation axes and food supply areas (hunting and gathering).
 During the Middle Paleolithic, characterized by the Homo neanderthalensis and the Mousterian culture, there was a climatic recrudescence that led to the use of caves as shelter.
-Testimony of this are the Cueva de la Carihuela, in Píñar, the Cueva de Zájara, in cuevas del Almanzora and the gibraltarian caves.
+Testimony of this are the Cueva de la Carihuela, in Píñar, the Cueva de Zájara, in cuevas del Almanzora and the Gibraltarian caves.
 The Upper Paleolithic was marked by the retreat of the glaciation and the appearance of Homo sapiens whose habitat became widespread throughout Andalusia.
 The material culture was characterized by advances in the lithic industry and the appearance of the first manifestations of rock art.
-Examples of this are the paintings of the cueva de la Pileta, of the cueva de Ambrosio, in Almería, of the cueva de las Motillas, of the cueva de Malalmuerzo, in Granada and of the cueva del Morrón, in Jaén, all of them characterized by their schematism.
+Examples of this are the paintings of the Pileta Cave, Ambrosio Cave (in Almería), Las Motillas Cave, Malalmuerzo Cave (in Granada) and Morrón Cave (in Jaén), all of them characterized by their schematism.
 Particularly noteworthy is the so-called Rock Art of the extreme south of the Iberian Peninsula, called in the Andalusian context Arte sureño ("Southern art").
 In the Caves of Nerja located in the town of Maro, municipality of Nerja (Málaga), have been dated some seal paintings that could be the first known work of art in the history of mankind, 42000 years old.